"Our bond is forever": Efia Odo reunites with her on-screen hubby, Dr Likee

 Efia Odo customises her new car

-Earlier, YEN.om.gh reported that Efia Odo had shared her 2024-registered swanky black ride customised in her name on social media with the caption "No Bars."
+Earlier, YEN.om.gh reported that Efia Odo had shared her 2024-registered swanky black ride customised in her name on social media with the caption:

-The actress and musician who was recently featured in the GH Queens reality TV show clapped back at her detractors with a now-deleted tweet saying, "I've saved money and took Uber for 8 years, lemme live".
+The actress and musician, who was recently featured in the GH Queens reality TV show, clapped back at her detractors with a now-deleted tweet saying:

 Source: YEN.com.gh